davxdan/DDS-Analytics/DDSAnalytics.md

 •	Improvements
 •	Questions
-Have your presentation as a PDF ready to present on April 24. a	Read the csv into R and take a look at the data set.
-Output how many rows and columns the data.frame is. b	The column names are either too much or not enough.
-Change the column names so that they do not have spaces, underscores, slashes, and the like.
-All column names should be under 12 characters.
-Make sure you’re updating your codebook with information on the tidied data set as well. c	Some columns are, due to Qualtrics, malfunctioning.
+Have your presentation as a PDF ready to present on April 24.

+c	Some columns are, due to Qualtrics, malfunctioning.
 d	Make sure your columns are the proper data types (i.e., numeric, character, etc.).
 If they are incorrect, convert them.